 Locate different content types

 Your uConnect platform has different sections to publish content depending on the type of information you’re looking to display.
-All available content types are listed in the backend of your platform, underneath the “Publish” or “Manage” section, including blogs, employers, jobs, people, events, resources, classes, organizations, videos, custom pages, and Communities.
+All available content types are listed in the backend of your platform, underneath the “Publish” or “Manage” section, including blogs, employers, jobs, people, events, resources, classes, organizations, experiences, videos, and Communities.

 When should I use each content type?

 Blogs are a great way to feature advice articles for students, or get quick messages across while simultaneously adding visual variety to your platform.
 These can be student or alumni success stories, tips to support with one’s career and academic journeys, suggestions for preparing for an interview, or ways to cope with challenges in the workplace.
 Admin and staff can either manually add a new blog post, or publish an article from one of our third-party content providers.